saltant-org/saltant/README.md

 Containers in saltant are either Docker or Singularity containers.
 Inside of each Container, you must have

-+ a script to execute (more on this next)
++ a script to execute (more on this in the next paragraph)

+and may optionally have

-+ a set of environment variables consumed from the host
++ a set of environment variables consumed from the host machine
++ a directory to store logs
++ a directory to store results

 Additionally, the aforementioned script must satisfy two criteria: (1) the script to execute must be executable :open_mouth:; (2) the script to